rubyireland/rubyireland.github.com/_posts/2013-10-15-snapshot-of-a-ruby-ireland-sponsor-sageone-ireland.markdown

 Outside of this we have a UI/UX designer float in and out depending on our needs.
 We don’t have set team sizes, we flex up and down as we are all about doing what makes sense.
+* What languages are in use at SageOne?
+Ruby, JavaScript, as well as good ol' HTML and CSS
+* Do SageOne do Continous Delivery?
+Yes!
+* Total sponsorship of Ruby Ireland to date?
+3 nights of pizza, €900+